-We are putting the finishing touches on our new backend systems that are used to manage engines/arbiters and handle bounties.
-Our goal is to release these changes into production in early-mid March.
+We are putting the finishing touches on the new backend systems used to manage engines/arbiters and handle bounties.
+Our goal is to release these changes into production in late March.

-One of the major changes we are doing is to greatly simplify how engines are built, tested and run.
-And we are changing how they communicate with PolySwarm to be more in line with current industry standards for remote distributed services.
+Our primary goal with these changes is to greatly simplify how engines are built, tested and run.
+And to change how they communicate with PolySwarm to be more in line with current industry standards for remote distributed services.

-Part of that is a change to use a Webhook system to send bounties to engines.
-This means that engines will need a web service on a publicly available IP address/port for the webhook to communicate.
+The first major difference is a change to a Webhook-based system to send bounties to engines.
+This means that engines need to run a HTTP service on a publicly available IP address/port for the webhook to communicate.
 The Webhook message will contain all of the information the engine needs to process a bounty, download the artifact, and return the result.

-Another major change is that we are removing the ETH wallet from the engine itself and into a PolySwarm-hosted wallet management system.
+The second major difference is a change to remove the ETH wallet from the engine itself and into a PolySwarm-hosted wallet management system.
 We have received many complaints about the difficulty and problems with managing a wallet inside an engine, so we are separating them.
+This will function similarly to how a web-based crypto-currency exchange hosts a wallet for your account.

-We are adding administrative functionality to user accounts on https://polyswarm.network to configure and manage engines, wallets, and webhooks.
-We will provide an example working web service with an example working engine along with our documentation.
+From the user interface perspective, we are adding administrative functionality to user and team accounts on https://polyswarm.network to configure and manage engines, wallets, and webhooks.
+We will provide an example web service plus engine along with our documentation.

-For each engine, you will be able to define an engine configuration in a user or team account.
+For each engine, you will be able to define an engine configuration.
 The following are some example configuration settings:

 - engine name, description, owner's website, tags